 Just as I had entered a relaxed state, an opportunity for adventure arose.
 Before us was a charismatic local man paddling a basket boat.
 He playfully splashed his oar in the water, pretending to tip the basket boat deep into the water.
 He then saluted us.
 In the background, Vietnam’s red flag – adorned only with a bright yellow star – flitted in the wind.

 “I want to ride in the basket boat!”
-I exclaimed to Shawn, flashing the puppy dog eyes of a little girl at him.
+I exclaimed to Shawn, flashing puppy-dog eyes at him.

 “I’m afraid you’ll fall in,” Shawn replied.
 “Is that basket sea worthy?” he asked.